An introduction to Crieff from Ewan McGregor

 Crieff being very central draws people from all over the world.
 Morison’s Academy and Ardvreck as well as Glenalmond and Dollar are all well known schools within the vicinity.
 Many foreigners send their children here for an example of what British Education can be.

-Gleneagles where the G8 summit is to be held in 2005 is only 10 minutes away and boasts a number of activities.
+Gleneagles is only 10 minutes away and boasts a number of activities.
 From golf to outstanding dining, falconry and even croquet, these are just a few of any number of activities open to you at Gleneagles.

 Here you'll find some of the best cycle routes in the UK if not in Europe!
 The magnificent panoramic views, diverse wildlife and miles upon miles of little used routes throughout the area’s 2,000 square miles will enliven your every sense.
 You can choose between routes which roll gently over rural south Perthshire and onto the Fife Millennium cycleways, or rugged Highland tracks and quiet roads in the north and west of the area.